Jasoncheery/skillspark/HOSTINGER_ENV_VERIFICATION.md

 ---

-**Summary:** 3 out of 4 environment variables are correct.
-The main issue is `VITE_API_URL` pointing to localhost, and the FastAPI backend not being deployed yet.
+**Summary:** ✅ **All environment variables are correct!** Using Supabase Edge Functions instead of FastAPI backend.
+No `VITE_API_URL` needed - frontend automatically uses Edge Function when it's not set.